-This blog discusses the many health benefits of zinc.
-Zinc is an essential mineral because it aids in overall immune support , thyroid health, and cell repair.
+There are many health benefits of zinc.
+Zinc is an essential mineral because it aids in overall immune support, thyroid health, and cell repair.
 Zinc helps bolster cells’ defense against harmful bacteria and viruses.
 Additionally, the body needs zinc to make proteins and DNA.

-Because zinc may be challenging to obtain through a standard diet, using supplements to get zinc is a healthy, useful alternative.
+Because zinc is a trace mineral, the human body doesn't need a large stockpile of it to function.
+However, since it can be difficult to regularly incorporate sources of zinc into your daily diet, using zinc supplements is beneficial.
 Phytage Laboratories provides a wide range of supplements targeted at overall health and specific conditions such as varicose veins, immune health, and cellular health.

-Read on to discover the many health benefits of zinc and how it can play an integral role in leading a happy, healthy life.
+Read on to discover the many zinc health benefits and how it can play an integral role in leading a happy, healthy life.

 Zinc and the Immune System